fritz-marshal/fritz/doc/user_guide.md

 Let us explore it step-by-step and look at the individual user-defined stages, again omitting the upstream part.

+Note: try turning off the first stage of the pipeline that is pre-configured to select alerts by `objectId` for demo purposes.
+When working with the 20200706 database, try a different `objectId`, for example `ZTF20abczsex`.

 In the first [`$project`](https://docs.mongodb.com/manual/reference/operator/aggregation/project/) stage, we define the variables that will be used by the downstream stages.